tangentsoft/pidp8i/README.md

     other hand, people don't go to a ren fair and expect to experience the historical ubiquity of typhoid fever either, so we might change our mind on this.

+*   **--enable-os8-focal69** — Because the default installation includes
+    U/W FOCAL, we have chosen to leave FOCAL 69 out by default to save space on the O/S 8 system disk.
+You can give this option to install this implementation alongside U/W FOCAL, or you can couple this option with `--disable-os8-uwfocal` to reverse our choice of which FOCAL implementation to install by default.

+    You should know that the reason we made this choice is that the version of FOCAL 69 we are currently shipping is fairly minimal.
+    Indeed, we believe it to be the original DEC version of FOCAL 69, or something close to it.
+There are many patches and overlays available on the Internet for FOCAL 69, none of which we are currently shipping.
+Thus our choice: we want to provide the most functional version of FOCAL by default, and within the limitations of the time we have chosen to spend on this, that is U/W FOCAL today.

+    It is possible that we will eventually add enough patches and overlays to FOCAL 69 that it will become more powerful than U/W FOCAL, so we might then choose to switch the defaults, but that is just speculation at the time of this writing.

 #### --help